matteoserva/MegaFuse/README.md

 	apt-get install libcrypto++ libcurl4-openssl-dev libdb5.1++-dev libfreeimage-dev

+you might also need these libraries

+	apt-get install libreadline-dev libfuse-dev

 you can pass additional options to the fuse module via the command line option -f. example:

 	./MegaFuse -f -o allow_other -o uid=1000